cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/publishing-pipeline.md

 ## Debugging and running crons

 Carter has disabled a bunch of crons in the file launch settings file.
 The launch settings file is used by the VSCode debugger to trigger a single service inside of a repository that contains multiple.
 You can run it independently, point at a single file to execute and add breakpoints.

+## Debugging the WordPress publishing service

+This service is alone in a repo so you can run it locally more easily than the grouped Cron services.
+Locally you will be using a different github token from the one assigned to the wpserviceuser that the Azure function uses when running regularly in the cloud.
+We had a problem a couple times when we downgraded the permissioins of the wpservice user to write from admin which stops it from being allowed to merge directly to production without approvals.
+The wpservice user should maintain github admin rights on the covid19 repo to be able to publish continuously.